AnattaOldRepo/Delivering-happiness/wp-content/plugins/gravity-forms-salesforce/readme.txt

 6. Web-To-Lead: You can easily configure the field mapping for export to Salesforce using Feeds.
 7. Web-To-Lead: The plugin integrates with the [Gravity Forms Logging Tool](http://gravityhelp.com/downloads/#Gravity_Forms_Logging_Tool) to log all activity and/or errors.
 8. Web-To-Lead: Specify custom fields and use the Salesforce API ID to send additional data to Salesforce.
+9. Daddy Analytics Integration: The plugin integrates with Daddy Analytics
+10. The Add-on loader added in version 3.0: Choose between API or Web-to-Lead Add-Ons.

 == Installation ==

 1. Upload plugin files to your plugins folder, or install using WordPress' built-in Add New Plugin installer
 1. Activate the plugin
-1. Go to the plugin settings page (under Forms > Settings > Salesforce)
+1. Go to the plugin settings page (under Forms > Settings > Salesforce Add-on )
-1. Enter the information requested by the plugin.
+1. Choose your Integration Method (API or Web-to-Lead)

+### API
+- Select API as your Integration Method
-1. Click Save Settings.
+- Click Save Settings.
-1. If the settings are correct, it will say so.
-1. Follow on-screen instructions for integrating with Salesforce.
+- Click the "Salesforce: API" menu in the current settings
+- Click the "Login with Salesforce" button
+- Log in to Salesforce.com
+- Click on the Forms > Salesforce menu link to create a feed
+- Follow the steps to create a feed

+### Web-to-Lead
+- Select Web-to-Lead as your Integration Method
+- Click Save Settings
+- Go to the Gravity Forms Forms page (the Forms menu)
+- Edit the form you want to connect with Salesforce
+- On the Edit Form page, under "Form Settings", click the "Salesforce: Web-to-Lead" link
+- Click the link to create a feed

 __If you are using the Web-To-Lead Add-on__ you must have Web-To-Lead enabled.
 [Read how to enable Web-to-Lead on Salesforce.com](https://help.salesforce.com/apex/HTViewHelpDoc?id=setting_up_web-to-lead.htm).